reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 }
 ```

-now if you had a Manager class extending Employee such as below with the initial 'e' in 'Employee' in 'getEmployeeStatus' in lower-case, the program would compile and run without an issue.
+now if you had a Manager class extending Employee such as below with the initial 'e' in 'Employee' in 'getEmployeeStatus' in lower-case, the program would compile and run without any issue.

 ```java
 public class Manager extends Employee {